Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 *Giant,* cussing bear-blokes with tangled fur, even less so.
 Especially when they looked a bit like angry polar bears in dungarees.
 Well... overalls, maybe.

-Honestly, they were neither one thing nor t’other, as his granddad would have put it, but… whatever.
+Honestly, they were neither one thing nor t’other, as his granddad would have put it, but... whatever.

 Garl was a lot like the Great Father.
 He filled whatever space he arrived in and took it over.

 The difference was in tone.

-"...Never thought I’d be jealous of a Human’s sense’a smell…"
+"...Never thought I’d be jealous of a Human’s sense’a smell..."

 "We can smell it too, sir," Wilde told him, wearily.
 "Believe me on that."